opsi-org/shim-review/README.md

 Hint: this is about those modules that are in the binary itself, not the `.mod` files in your filesystem.
 *******************************************************************************

-all_video cat chain configfile echo exfat ext2 fat font gfxmenu gfxterm_background gfxterm halt http iso9660 lvm memdisk minicmd msdospart normal part_apple part_gpt part_msdos password password_pbkdf2 pbkdf2 png read reboot regexp scsi search serial sleep smbios tftp time tar test true video efifwsetup efinet linuxefi biosdisk gzio search_fs_file linux net pxe
+all_video cat chain configfile echo efifwsetup efinet exfat ext2 fat font gfxmenu gfxterm_background gfxterm halt http iso9660 linuxefi ls lvm memdisk minicmd msdospart normal part_apple part_gpt part_msdos password password_pbkdf2 pbkdf2 png read reboot regexp scsi search serial sleep smbios tftp time tar test true video

 *******************************************************************************
 ### If you are using systemd-boot on arm64 or riscv, is the fix for [unverified Devicetree Blob loading](https://github.com/systemd/systemd/security/advisories/GHSA-6m6p-rjcq-334c) included?